Sanwo-Olu: Two testy days at work

 Judge him by his modest frame, and you would be making a big mistake.
 Consider the weight of his office, and you might think that he would be averse to taking personal risks, and you would be wrong again.

 He is no heavyweight boxer, yet he packs a devastating punch.
-He does not possess the oratorical prowess of Marcus Cicero or the fiery Rev Martin Luather King Jr, or Bola Ige, our own Cicero, God bless their souls; yet his eloquence is striking and his words can rouse a crowd to action.
-He is no soldier, yet he as bold as a lion.
+He does not possess the oratorical prowess of Marcus Cicero or the fiery Rev Martin Luther King Jr, or Bola Ige, our own Cicero, God bless their souls; yet his eloquence is striking and his words can rouse a crowd to action.
+He is no soldier, yet he is bold as a lion.

 Hundreds of protesting youths camped on the Lekki Expressway.
 Another group was stationed at the House of Assembly gate, screaming: “No more SARS”; “No to police brutality”; “End SARS” and more.
 Their fire-red eyes spoke volumes.
 Some were roaring, their youthful necks expanding and contracting.
 They pumped the air with their fists.